Sensirion/arduino-upt-ble-auto-detection/README.md

 ```

 In case you're using some other board, it is recommended you create a new environment in the `platformio.ini` file, using the existing environment as a template.
 Find your `board` parameter [here](https://docs.platformio.org/en/latest/boards/index.html).

+## Sensirion BLE Specification
+To learn more about the BLE *Services* and *Characteristics* used by Sensirion devices, please refer to [the dedicated documentation page.](https://sensirion.github.io/ble-services/)

 ## License